 Challenge yourself to invest in your racial equity and social justice development by joining $21for21.
 Racial equity work is consistently underfunded.
 YWCA Greater Cleveland needs your help to provide high quality programming like the 21-Day Challenge.
 Make a $21 investment in your anti-racist development and encourage 21 other people to take the challenge and match your investment.

-Thank you to everyone who already participated in the 2020 challenge!
-In 2021, YWCA has had over 18,900 participants across the country and reached 2,600 unique ZIP codes.
-We also have 2,000 members in the 21 Day Challenge Facebook Group.
+Thank you to everyone who already participated in the 2021 challenge!
+Since we launched in 2019, YWCA has had over 30,000 participants across the country take the challenge and reached 2,600 unique ZIP codes.
+We also have over 2,000 members in the 21 Day Challenge Facebook Group.